 - The critical “go/no go” parameters.

-- Alternative approaches that should be considered.
+- Alternative approaches which should be considered.

-- Project team’s required knowledge and experience.
+- The project team’s required knowledge and experience.

 - Local, state, and federal regulatory permits required.